JBrunoX/Help-Desk-Lab/Setup and Deploy a Print Server.md

 # Setup and Deploy a Print Server

-Let’s add a print server to our domain and use Group Policy to deploy it to users.
+Let’s add a print server to our domain and deploy it to users using Group Policy.

 ---